Franm99/productivity-tracker/README.md

 The module **habit_tracker** implements the
-[MVC (Model-View-Controller) Design Pattern](https://www.geeksforgeeks.org/mvc-design-pattern/) to separate the data model, the business logic and the presentation to the user. hello
+[MVC (Model-View-Controller) Design Pattern](https://www.geeksforgeeks.org/mvc-design-pattern/) to separate the data model, the business logic and the presentation to the user.

 ![Structure diagram](src/mvc.svg "Structure Diagram")